shaunhegarty/pyth/README.md

 The empty or missing output files indicate where functionality is missing, which nicely indicates possible places to jump in if you want to help.

+To run tests quietly with docker and tox `docker run --rm $(docker build -q .) tox`.
+Tests run against python 2.7 and python 3.6 at the moment.

 Dependencies
 ============